 The SUNO School of Social Work administers two programs: (1) a baccalaureate program (BSW) which provides social work education in preparation for beginning generalist professional practice; and (2) a graduate course of study (MSW) which provides social work education in preparation for advanced specialized professional practice.
-A doctoral level social work program (D.S.W) is pending final approvals.
+A doctoral level social work program (D.S.W) remains in the planning process.